-The benefits of using a specialized glass cleaning solution
+The advantages of utilizing a specialized glass cleaning solution.

 Hey there!